AVTpepper/news-app/README.md

 1. Create an account on Heroku
 2. Create an app and give it the desired name and select a region
-3. <del>Under resources, search for Postgres, and add _Heroku Postgres_ database to the app</del>
-    * Due to changes taking place as from the 28/11/2022 with regards to Heroku and their PostgreSQL Add-on, student developers at Code Institute have had to migrate their project database to [ElephantSQL](https://www.elephantsql.com/).
-        1. Create an account on ElephantSQL.
+3. Create an account on ElephantSQL.
-        2. Click on 'Create an instance'
+4. Click on 'Create an instance'
-        3. Give your plan a Name, select the appropriate Plan and then select a region and data-center closest to your location.
+5. Give your app a Name, select the appropriate Plan and then select a region and data-center closest to your location.
-        4. Once details are completed, click 'Create instance'.
+6. Once details are completed, click 'Create instance'.
-        5. Copy and paste dashboard `DATABASE_URL` and copy and paste into Heroku Config Vars in Settings, and be sure to set your `env.py` in your project IDE to the same URL.
+7. Copy and paste the dashboard `DATABASE_URL` and paste it into Heroku Config Vars in Settings, and be sure to set your `env.py` in your project IDE to the same URL.
-4. The `DATABASE_URL` needs to be set as an environment variable in both Heroku and in the IDE local environment variables
+8. The `DATABASE_URL` needs to be set as an environment variable in both Heroku and in the IDE local environment variables
-5. Create a `Procfile` with the following text: `web: gunicorn project_name.wsgi`
+9. Create a `Procfile` with the following text: `web: gunicorn project_name.wsgi`
-6. Make sure you add your environment variables (env.py) to Heroku's Config Vars
+10. Make sure you add your environment variables (env.py) to Heroku's Config Vars
-7. Ensure `Debug` is set to `False` in the settings.py file
+11. Ensure `Debug` is set to `False` in the settings.py file
-8. Add 'localhost', and 'project_name.herokuapp.com' to the `ALLOWED_HOSTS` variable in `settings.py`
+12. Add 'localhost', and 'project_name.herokuapp.com' to the `ALLOWED_HOSTS` variable in `settings.py`
-9. Run `python3 manage.py showmigrations` to check the status of the migrations
+13. Run `python3 manage.py showmigrations` to check the status of the migrations
-10. Run `python3 manage.py migrate` to migrate any necessary data to the database
+14. Run `python3 manage.py migrate` to migrate any necessary data to the database
-11. Run `python3 manage.py createsuperuser` to create an admin user
+15. Run `python3 manage.py createsuperuser` to create an admin user
-12. Connect the app to GitHub, and enable automatic deploys from main (or you can manually deploy).
+16. Connect the app to GitHub, and enable automatic deploys from main (or you can manually deploy).
-13. Click 'deploy' to deploy your application to Heroku for the first time
+17. Click 'deploy' to deploy your application to Heroku for the first time

 # **Credits**